frido81/react_complete/10-advanced-state/README.md

 Problem of Shared State: prop drilling
 Embracing _Component Composition_
+-> sometimes easier to change up composition of components, use {children} and put functions there
 Sharing State with _Context_
+-> better to isolate shared global functions to a shared global component with context all functions can be put in global state. 'sharedness' is done by inserting component in certain places in tree.
 Managing complex state with _Reducers_
+-> instead of useState everywhere use global functions pointer with 'add','remove' etc. optionally couple this with context component.

 # Understanding Prop Drilling & Project Overview